vsivsi/meteor-file-collection/README.md

     meteor test-packages ./

+Load `http://localhost:3000/` and the tests should run in your browser and on the server.

 ## Use

 Before proceeding, take a minute to familiarize yourself with the [MongoDB gridFS `files` data model](http://docs.mongodb.org/manual/reference/gridfs/#the-files-collection).
 This is the schema used by `fileCollection` because fileCollection *is* gridFS.